 Infections that occur in a hospital or healthcare environment are called healthcare associated infections (HCAI).
-The most well-known cause of HCAI is Meticillin Resistant Staphylococcus aureus (MRSA).
+The most well-known HCAI is Meticillin Resistant Staphylococcus aureus (MRSA).
 Staphylococcus aureus (SA) is a type of bacteria that can cause infection when it gets in a patient’s wound, lungs or bloodstream, but it is normally sensitive to an antibiotic called meticillin and related antibiotics such as flucloxacillin.
 MRSA is a particular type of SA which is resistant to this group of antibiotics.

 Another well-known HCAI is caused by Clostridium difficile or C. difficile for short.
 This causes an infection of the bowel, which then causes patients to have diarrhoea.
 It’s something that is more likely to affect elderly patients who have been taking antibiotics.

 For further information please refer to the Patient Information Leaflets A to Z (look under I for Infection control)

 Who gets these infections?